svilupp/svilupp.github.io/wip/analysts_tips_for_beginnings3.md

 # THIS IS AN UNFINISHED DRAFT

 # TL;DR
 Invest time in learning to use REPL.
-Most importantly learn to look up examples (and help) to avoid breaking your [flow](https://en.wikipedia.org/wiki/Flow_(psychology)).
+Most importantly learn to get help (docstrings, examples, methods) within REPL to avoid breaking your [flow](https://en.wikipedia.org/wiki/Flow_(psychology)).

 # Embrace the REPL
 It is too powerful not to!
-And time invested in mastering it will return thousandfold!
+And time invested in mastering it will return thousand-fold!

 ## What is REPL?
 Official documentation says: